James King (tenor)

 James King (May 22, 1925 – November 20, 2005) was an American operatic tenor who had an active international singing career in operas and concerts from the 1950s through 2000.
 Widely regarded as one of the finest American heldentenors of the post-war period, he excelled in performances of the works of Richard Wagner and Richard Strauss.

-King made several recording during his career, most notably singing the role of Siegmund in Die Walküre for Sir Georg Solti's famous recording of Wagner's Ring Cycle.
+King made several recordings during his career, most notably singing the role of Siegmund in Die Walküre for Sir Georg Solti's famous recording of Wagner's Ring Cycle.
 He was a member of the voice faculties at the University of Missouri–Kansas City and the Jacobs School of Music of Indiana University.

 Biography

 King was born in Dodge City, Kansas, to an Irish father and a mother of German lineage.
 In his youth he actively sang in church choirs and studied the violin.
 He earned a bachelor's degree in music from Louisiana State University in 1949, where he trained to be a baritone with Dallas Draper.
 He then pursued a master's degree in vocal performance from the University of Missouri–Kansas City (UMKC).
 He then joined the voice faculty of UMKC, where he taught for nine years and began performing in concerts and operas as a baritone.